OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## How are Office Add-ins different from COM and VSTO add-ins?

-COM or VSTO add-ins are earlier Office integration solutions that run only on Office for Windows.
+COM or VSTO add-ins are earlier Office integration solutions that run only on Office on Windows.
 Unlike COM add-ins, Office Add-ins don't involve code that runs on the user's device or in the Office client.
 For an Office Add-in, the host application, for example Excel, reads the add-in manifest and hooks up the add-in’s custom ribbon buttons and menu commands in the UI.
 When needed, it loads the add-in's JavaScript and HTML code, which executes in the context of a browser in a sandbox.

 Office Add-ins provide the following advantages over add-ins built using VBA, COM, or VSTO:

 - Cross-platform support.
-Office Add-ins run in Office for Windows, Mac, iOS, and Office Online.
+Office Add-ins run in Office on Windows, Mac, iOS, and Office Online.

 - Centralized deployment and distribution.
 Admins can deploy Office Add-ins centrally across an organization.